soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 This macro expands into several productions that maintain the goal pool associated with goals of this type.
 These productions also manage the subgoal/supergoal links, propagate achievement flags, remove achieved goals, and maintain goal decision info (see ###).

-Goals of type $NGS_GB_ACHIEVE will automatically be removed if they are marked as achieved (see `ngs-tag-goal-achieved`).
+Goals of type $NGS\_GB\_ACHIEVE will automatically be removed if they are marked as achieved (see `ngs-tag-goal-achieved`).
 Your code is responsible for tagging goals as achieved, but the NGS library will clean up these achieved goals automatically, if they are o-supported.
 When achieved goals form a hierarchy, achievement of a goal higher in the hierarchy will cause all goals lower in the hierarchy to be automatically removed.

-Alternatively, you can i-support your goals, in which case the LHS logic of your goal creation productions should include the achievement condition so that the goal will automatically retract when it is achieved.
+Alternatively, you can i-support your goals, in which case the LHS logic of your goal creation productions should include the achievement condition such that the goal will automatically retract when it is achieved.

 Goal subgoal/supergoal links are automatically created and maintained by the NGS macros.
 You do not need to manage these other than to pass the correct parameters to macros such as `ngs-create-goal-by-operator` or `ngs-create-goal-in-place`.